awidesky/fast-inverse-square-root/README.txt

 # The Fast Square Root

 This is a fast square root program that was inspired by fast inverse square root from [Quake III arena](https://github.com/id-Software/Quake-III-Arena/blob/master/code/game/q_math.c#L552).
-While it calculates inverse of sqare root, I tried to find best algorithm to get square root.
+While it calculates inverse of sqare root, I tried to find alternative formula to get square root.

 It basically shifts the bit pattern left once, making the exponent roughly half.